-Fixity is a measurement or characterization of stored information at a given time.
-An identity between two values of fixity can be interpreted as some measurement of the integrity of the stored information over time.
+Fixity is the integrity of stored information over time.
 Fedora performs fixity checks on demand by comparing a stored checksum with one that is newly computed.

 Indexer

 Creating, modifying or deleting resources in the repository generates events.
 The indexer monitors and processes these events; by ingesting relevant RDF to an external triplestore, for example.